connormanning/entwine/doc/source/configuration.md

 ## Scan

-The `scan` command is used to aggregate information about unindexed LiDAR data prior to building an Entwine Point Tile dataset.
+The `scan` command is used to aggregate information about unindexed point cloud data prior to building an Entwine Point Tile dataset.

 Most options here are common to `build` and perform exactly the same function in the `scan` command, aside from `output`, described below.